-HOTEL SCHOOL BTEC program graduates are being awarded the same educational document as the UK college graduates.
+HOTEL SCHOOL BTEC programme graduates are being awarded the same educational document as the UK college graduates.
 It is no different and offers the same opportunities as to British students, including continuing their studies at the most prestigious UK universities.
 At the same time, HOTEL SCHOOL students save a lot of money and can start an international education in their usual environment – right here in Latvia.

 Hospitality Management (BTEC 5)

-Study program accredited in the United Kingdom
+Study programme accredited in the United Kingdom

 BTEC Level 5 Higher National Diploma in Hospitality Management is the UK Regulated Qualifications Framework’s Level 5 Professional Qualification in Hospitality Management.